prebid/Prebid.js/modules/exadsBidAdapter.md

 ### User Ip / Country
 In order to detect the current user ip there are different approaches.
 An example is using public web services as ```https://api.ipify.org```.

-Example of usage (to add into the publisher websites):
+Example of usage (to add to the publisher websites):

 ```
 <script>